thu-pacman/AIPerf-MoE/README.md

 ### Configuration

-A configuration file is required by MoE Bench, namely `config.yaml`.
+A configuration file is required by AIPerf-MoE, namely `config.yaml`.
 An example configuation is shown in `config.default.yaml`.
 Modification of any line in this configuation file is allowed for better performance.
 Note that validation performance is not counted into final performance.